Ziwei-ChenChen/savvyGLM/README.md

 ## Usage

-This is a basic example that shows you how to solve a common problem:
+This are two basic examples that shows you how to solve a common/non-common problem:

 ``` r
 set.seed(123)
 n <- 100
 p <- 5
 x <- matrix(rnorm(n * p), n, p)
 beta_true <- c(1, 0.5, -0.5, 1, -1)
 eta <- x %*% beta_true